Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 programming environment**, which is also a better fit with the typical tools used to manage a scientific software stack such as EasyBuild and Spack as they also prefer precise versions for all dependencies and compilers etc. We also made the stack very easy to extend.
-So we have **many base libraries and some packages already pre-installed** but also provide an **easy and very transparant way to install additional packages in your project space in exactly the same way as we do for the central stack**, with the same performance but the benefit that the installation can be customised more easily to the needs of your project.
+So we have **many base libraries and some packages already pre-installed** but also provide an **easy and very transparent way to install additional packages in your project space in exactly the same way as we do for the central stack**, with the same performance but the benefit that the installation can be customised more easily to the needs of your project.
 Not everybody needs the same configuration of GROMACS or LAMMPS or other big packages, and in fact a one-configuration-that-works-for-everybody